-Pete did not like to nap much.
+Pete, my second son, did not like to nap much.
 It took me two whole years to fill one journal after Peter was born.
-Before it only took me six months.
+B.P. - Before Pete - it only took me six months.
 Writing in my journal became more than just a habit.
 It was the way I explored my world, thought about problems, filed away future story ideas.
 My journals filled up with the routines of my day, insights I gained, plans for what I wanted to do with my life, stories of Lou and Pete growing up.

 One great thing about having kids was that it got me looking at the world in a whole new way - or in a way I used to.
 I got back in touch with weather, with the changing seasons, with raking leaf piles to jump into, with making snowmen, with planting a garden.
 Even a trip to the grocery store with two small kids could become an adventure.
 There were so many things they were seeing for the first time.
 And I read and read to my boys every day.
 I loved reading old favorites, like Caps for Sale, that I remember my younger sister liking.
 And I discovered many new books as well, like No Bath Tonight.

 My big break came when I met an editor at a conference on writing and illustrating children's books.
 "I'm looking for a truck book," the editor said.
 I started writing on the train ride home from the conference.
 About six weeks later I mailed out my first manuscript submission.
 Four years from when I first met that editor I had my first book, Peter's Trucks.